MicrosoftDocs/memdocs/windows-365/provide-localized-windows-experience.md

 ### Upload the custom image

-After adding the languages to your custom image, you'll need to

-Then, follow the steps in [Add or delete device images](add-device-images.md) to add it to your Windows 365 environment.
+To upload the custom image to the Windows 365 service, after you've captured the image as an Azure managed image, follow the steps in [Add or delete device images](add-device-images.md).

 ## Configure the default language using Group Policy